puneeth1999/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+Collection of LeetCode questions to ace the coding interview!.
+Integrated using LeetHub to automatically push every single successsful submission on to GitHub automatically.